atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 [ 53 ]
 she could have been torn from so indulgent a mother, and so affectionate a sister) have been put to a very severe trial; but I will not probe afresh her wounds; — I will entertain her with a little of my affairs, which, I am sorry to say, are not in the train I could wish they were.
 Just turned of fifteen, to be introduced into the beau monde might, to some girls of more volatile dispositions, be a pleasing circumstance; but I find it far otherwise, and, without pretending to have the least degree of Stoicism in my composition, can look with contempt on these idols, Vanity and Dissipation, that  I every day see courted by thousands
 [ 54 ]
 nor do I think I have the least merit on that account, as I do it less, I fear, from principle than from taste.
 My mother has already discovered this, and is not a little chagrined.
-“Horatia, ” says she to me, a few days ago, you are now grown a fine young woman, I must have you throw off all girlish airs, and no longer suppose yourself at the boarding-school.
+“Horatia," says she to me, a few days ago, you are now grown a fine young woman, I must have you throw off all girlish airs, and no longer suppose yourself at the boarding-school.
 It is time a young lady of your fortune should see a little of life; and, in order to be introduced properly, I suppose you will not object: to my having those stowing tresses handled by my friseur, who is one of the best hands, and will dress you au dernier gout.
 I have sent
 [ 55 ]
 for Mackenzie, who will show off your elegant shape to great advantage in one of her inimitable Circassians.
 They are all the ton, and she shall make you several.
 We will go to the mercer’s this morning and see if we can meet with anything pretty.”
 Then, looking at her watch, she exclaimed, “Oh, heavens!
 It is near one o’clock.
 Well, I will positively wait no longer for Wilkinson!
-These trade of people are the most tiresome creatures in the world, they never keep to their appointments !”
+These trade of people are the most tiresome creatures in the world, they never keep to their appointments!”
 Then ringing the bell, and one of the servants coming in, she thus addressed him: Tell Wilkinson, when she
 [56]
 comes, that I have waited at home a full hour for her, and that she must either call or send again tomorrow, as I cannot waste the whole morning in the expectation of seeing her.
 No, indeed!
-I, who have numberless engagements upon my hands, can find a better use for my time. — Is my coach come?’’
+I, who have numberless engagements upon my hands, can find a better use for my time. - Is my coach come?’’
 “Yes, my Lady.”
 “Oh, then, Horatia, we will be going“ “John, desire Miss Milner’s servant to bring down her cloak and muss.”
 When her ladyship’s commands were executed, we trot into the coach, and she gave orders to drive to Van Somers ’s, in Pall Mall, where, after having tossed over a variety of
 [ 57 ]
-beautiful silks, she told them, with the greatest degree of composure, there was nothing that suited her, and was going to leave the shop, when I fixed on a Devonshire brown Satin, which, I said, I thought very pretty.
-“Well” exclaimed her ladyship, “I pity your taste, Horatia, it is absolutely odious; but, however, as you are to be the wearer, I beg you will please yourself, though I would advise you, my dear, to have a few yards of white satin for a petticoat, and then we will have it made in a Circassian— a gown and petticoat would be quite affreux.
+beautiful silks, she told them, with the greatest degree of composure, there was nothing that suited her, and was going to leave the shop, when I fixed on a Devonshire brown satin, which, I said, I thought very pretty.
+“Well,” exclaimed her ladyship, “I pity your taste, Horatia, it is absolutely odious; but, however, as you are to be the wearer, I beg you will please yourself, though I would advise you, my dear, to have a few yards of white satin for a petticoat, and then we will have it made in a Circassian— a gown and petticoat would be quite affreux.
 “To which I consented, and was delighted, at any rate, to spend a little
 [ 58 ]
 money there, after having given them so much trouble.
 We then went to several shops near Covent Garden — still she could not meet with anything to please her; but fortune favoured us at the back of St. Clement’s, Where she fixed upon two or three pieces, after having had daylight shut out, and the room illuminated with wax candles, to see which colour she best became.
 We then returned to the coach; and the servant waiting her commands with hat in hand, she, after a few moments deliberation, said, “To Child’s — I want a little money; tell the coachman I desire he would not drive me so dreadfully slow, I am
 [59 ]